Japan–U.S. Friendship Commission Prize for the Translation of Japanese Literature: List of winners

 Note: From 1979 to 1988, only a single translation prize was given annually.
 Beginning in 1989, the prize was given in two categories: translations from Japanese classical literature and translation from Japanese modern literature (although such distinctions vary as does the number of winners in a given year).
+In some years only the classical translation is awarded.

 Note: Where it applies, first the publisher of the first work mentioned then the publisher of the second work mentioned, separated by a comma.